 Whilst Apparance is setting out to achieve a great number of ambitious things, there are a some things that are not in its list of goals.
 Some of these are indeed possible to do, but where they don't align to the core goals the effort involved will be spent on proving the unique (and more interesting) aspects of the project.
 These non-goals include:

 Loading of assets

 A goal of the system is to generate all content procedurally, and at runtime.
 There are no plans to support loading of most common asset types such as meshes, textures, materials, and animations.
-In the short term there may be temporary support for loading of audio/music files but the long term plan is to generate these procedurally too.
+These are left to the engine Apparance is plugged into.